Complete Example

 CREATE INDEX idx_tasks_priority ON public.tasks (priority);Supasheet uses custom domain types like FILE, RICH_TEXT, PERCENTAGE, DURATION, and COLOR for enhanced UI rendering.
 The table comment contains JSON metadata that configures the UI display, views, and query options.

-Step 5: Set Up Row Level Security (RLS)
+Step 5: Grant Access and Set Up Row Level Security (RLS)

 REVOKE ALL ON TABLE public.tasks FROM authenticated, service_role;

-GRANT SELECT, INSERT, UPDATE, DELETE ON TABLE public.tasks TO authenticated;
+GRANT SELECT, INSERT, UPDATE, DELETE ON TABLE public.tasks TO "user";

 -- Enable RLS